mmmans/A-Simple-Websocket-server/README.md

 # A-Simple-Websocket-server
-This is a C++ Webserver impletation Supporting protocols
+This is a C++ Webserver implementation Supporting protocols
 * http
 * https
 * websocket